 Introducing the brains behind our Curriculum:

-Mr. Soo is the Deputy Head of Curriculum and Teaching at The Eton Academy and assists the Head of Curriculum and Teaching in overseeing the training and development of our teachers as well as ensuring the quality of our carefully crafted in-house curriculum.
+Ms Tan heads up our Education Technology team in spearheading our digital transformation, extending the classroom beyond the four walls.
+In addition, as the Deputy Head of Curriculum and Teaching at The Eton Academy, she oversees the training and development of our teachers as well as ensures the quality of our carefully crafted in-house curriculum.

 The Eton Academy Difference

 Lessons are structured to help students investigate the craft of writing with examples from notable children’s literature

 e.g. How did the writer make the character memorable?
 What were some of the writing techniques he used?
 How can we emulate them?

 Students are encouraged to learn grammar through a mix of implicit and explicit instruction (e.g. noticing patterns in different sentences vs listing of grammar rules)